z1pangding/PEACE-GeoMap-Analyzer/README.md

 To quantify this gap, we construct **GeoMap-Bench**, the first-ever bench mark for evaluating MLLMs in geologic map understand ing, which assesses the full-scale abilities in extracting, re ferring, grounding, reasoning, and analyzing.
 To bridge this gap, we introduce **GeoMap-Agent**, the inaugural agent designed for geologic map understanding.

 ## 🧭 GeoMap-Bench
 We present GeoMap-Bench, a new benchmark consisting of 124 geologic maps and 3,864 multimodal multiple-choice questions with diverse annotations.
+The distribution of questions in the GeoMap-Bench.
+It consists of 25 task types that measure critical geological map interpretation abilities across **five** aspects: *grounding, extracting, referring, reasoning, and analyzing*.

 <p align="center">
     <img src="./images/GeoMap_Bench.png" width="600">
-    <figcaption style="text-align: center;">The distribution of questions in the GeoMap-Bench.
-It consists of 25 task types, which measure MLLMs abilities across 5 aspects.</figcaption>

 </p>

 ## 🛠️ GeoMap-Agent

 <p align="center">
     <img src="./images/GeoMap_Agent_Framework_v2.png" width="800">
-    <figcaption style="text-align: center;">The overall framework of the proposed GeoMap-Agent.</figcaption>
 </p>

+## 🧮 Leaderboard

 | Method               | Extracting | Grounding | Referring | Reasoning | Analyzing | Overall |
 |----------------------|------------|-----------|-----------|-----------|-----------|---------|